"

 Corundum after painite

-Recently, we acquired two astounding "painite with ruby" specimens from private collections in Asia.
-The one below on the left is 3 inches long, and it weighs about 180 grams (900 carats).
+The one on the left is 3 inches long, and it weighs about 180 grams (900 carats).
 The other (right) is a cluster of lustrous, ruby encrusted painite crystals on a base of massive ruby corundum.
 It measures about 3-3/4" by 3-1/4" by 2", and it weighs about 456 grams (2,280 carats).
 Even if the painite is ignored, these are lovely ruby cabinet specimens!

 In the past several months, very little painite has been found, and there are geological reasons to believe the deposit near Kyauk Pya Thart has been "mined out".
 It will be interesting to see whether history sees these rarities as historically significant or merely as curiosities.